 Given our conclusion that Pu' u Hau Oki is part of an historic property, we believe the proposed construction of four it is a cutingger telescopes on the site of the WM.
 Keek Observatory will have an "adverse effect" both on this historic property and on the summir region which we believe is engighe for fruit or this historic property and on the summir region which we believe is engighe for fruit or the relative prosecvation by Maura Kea is engighe for inclusion in the National Register of Listoric Places as an historic district, because it culturally significant leandscape features) that the summir region of Maura Kea is eligible for inclusion in the National Register of Listoric properties (i.e., shrintes, burials and culturally significant leandscape features) that are historically, culturally with and visually linked within the context of their setting and environment.
 Tentatively the boundaries of this district will coincide with the extent of the glacial moralines and the crest of the relatively pronounced change in slope that creates the impression of a summit plateau surrounding the cinder cones at or near the summit (i.e., generally the area above the if,1600 to 12,000 foot contour).
 The duster of cones forming the summit, including Pu' Listau Oki, would be a combituing property to this district.
 We believe, however, that these "adverse effects" can be mitigated if appropriate measures are adopted.
 To be in compliance with the Section 105 regulations, these mitigation measures are adopted.
-To be in compliance out the sitokpling area which could affect, indirectly, the surrounding areas which are also part of the historic district.
+To be in compliance of which significantly are awhich are also part of the historic district, could affect, indirectly, the surrounding areas which are also part of the historic district.

 The MOA should be relatively easy to prepare as the DEA has already proposed many of the measures we would find appropriate, including those to be executed during the construction phases and those designated as long-rarge plans.
 Descriptions of these measures would need to be slightly reworded to explain how these actions would specifically curtail any further degradation of the summit by u or the historic district.
-For example, appropriate measures would include those sproposed to stallize the cinder cone stopes, control the accidental dispersal of debris during and after construction, determine the disposition of excavated material which cannot be reused on site, minimize the visibility of the outgiger observatories within the summit region as well as from a distance, and reduce noise during construction and operation of the observations, in the case of Pur U that Oki, minigation should focus on measures that would prevent or minimize those actions that would further deteriorate the structural and visual integrity (i.e., shape and contour) of the cinder cone and its crater.
+For example, appropriate measures would include those proposed to stabilize the cinder cone stopes, control the accidental dispersal of debris during and after construction, determine the disposition of excavated material which cannot be reused on sits, in fininize the visibility of the outligger observatories which the summit region as well as from a distance, and reduce noise during construction and operation of the observatories.
+In the case of Pour Harb OK, mingragion should focus on measures that would prevent or minimize bose actions that would further develorate the structural and visual integrity (i.e., shape and contour) of the cinder cone and its crater.